-Adding a powerhead to a freshwater aquarium is an excellent way to improve the quality of your water, and it can also enhance the well being of your fish.
-A powerhead will allow you to circulate the water in an aquarium more completely.
+Adding a powerhead to a freshwater aquarium is an excellent way to improve the quality of the water, and it can also enhance the well being of your fish.
+A powerhead will help circulate the water in an aquarium more completely.
 They can also keep your water well oxygenated, and the added water flow can help stimulate natural behaviors in certain fish.
-If you’re looking for the best powerhead for a freshwater aquarium we recommend the AquaClear 70 Powerhead (Amazon Link).
+If you’re looking for the best powerhead for a freshwater aquarium we recommend the AquaClear 70 Powerhead (Buy Online).

 - Best Powerhead for a Freshwater Aquarium